tobinsouth/mcp-test/IMPLEMENTATION_PLAN.md

     });

     if (this.interactiveHandler) {
-      // Web UI mode: notify handler and wait for callback await this.interactiveHandler.onAuthorizationRequired(authorizationUrl);
+      // Interactive mode: notify handler and wait for callback
+      // This works for both web UI and CLI with browser opening await this.interactiveHandler.onAuthorizationRequired(authorizationUrl);
       const callback = await this.interactiveHandler.waitForCallback();

+      // Validate state to prevent CSRF
       if (callback.state && callback.state !== this._state) {
         this.recorder.pushCheck({
           id: 'auth-state-mismatch',